canro91/canro91.github.io/_posts/2020-07-18-HowIStartedBlogging.md

 You don't need to wait to be a well-known figure in the tech field to have a blog.

 A blog is a mean to share your learning.
 To learn in  public.
 To share your insights.
+To [show your work]({% post_url 2020-10-01-ShowYourWorkTakeaways %}).
 That will make your blog unique.

 I don't have anything to write about?-you said.
 Have you learned something new?
 Share that.
 Share the resources you used to learned it.